 People with medullary thyroid cancer are likely to have high levels of a protein called carcinoembryonic antigen (CEA) in their blood.
 Blood tests for CEA can sometimes help health care providers diagnose this cancer.

 Many things may affect your lab test results.
 These include the method each lab uses to do the test.
 Even if your test results are different from the normal value, you may not have a problem.
 To learn what the results mean for you, talk with your health care provider.

 Calcitonin is measured in picograms per milliliter (pg/mL).
 Normal results are:

-Increased levels of calcitonin could mean that you have medullary thyroid cancer or that your cancer has returned.
-Decreasing levels mean your tumor is shrinking.
+Higher levels of calcitonin could mean that you have medullary thyroid cancer or that your cancer has returned.
+Lower levels mean your tumor is shrinking.

-Having cancer of the breast, lung, or pancreas can also increase levels.
+Having cancer of the breast, lung, or pancreas can also raise levels.

 The test requires a blood sample, which is drawn through a needle from a vein in your arm.

 Taking a blood sample with a needle carries risks that include bleeding, infection, bruising, or feeling dizzy.
 When the needle pricks your arm, you may feel a slight stinging sensation or pain.
 Afterward, the site may be slightly sore.